-Some of the additional and smart features offered by the thermal imaging monoculars are as follows.
+Some of the additional and smart features offered by thermal monoculars are as follows.

 Thermal Monocular with Rangefinder

 Nowadays, almost all thermal monoculars and thermal scopes from popular brands have a built-in rangefinder.
-This rangefinder makes the hunter’s life easy.
-These devices avoid carrying additional equipment like handheld rangefinder to find the range of the target.
+This rangefinder makes the hunter’s life easy by eliminating the need for guesswork.